 Dr. Messer is trained in diagnosing and treating infections in the general population, international travelers and immune compromised hosts, including long-term management of HIV patients.

-Dr. Messer completed his PhD in Ecology in 2003 under the mentorship of Dr. Tom Whitmore in the Department of Geography and in the lab of Dr. Aravinda de Silva in the Department of Microbiology and Immunology at UNC Chapel Hill.
+Dr. Messer completed his PhD in Ecology in 2003 under the mentorship of Drs.
+Aravinda de Silva in the Department of Microbiology and Immunology and Thomas Whitmore in the Department of Geography, both at UNC Chapel Hill.
 His dissertation focused on the evolution of dengue virus serotype 3 and the emergence of dengue hemorrhagic fever in Sri Lanka.
-After completing his MD and his residency in Internal Medicine at UNC in 2008 he joined the lab of Dr. Ralph Baric where he took primary responsibility for the dengue virus research program, supported by the Southeast Regional Center for Excellence in Biodefense.
+After completing his MD and his residency in Internal Medicine at UNC in 2008 he joined the lab of Dr. Ralph Baric where he took primary responsibility for the Baric lab's dengue virus research program, supported by the Southeast Regional Center for Excellence in Biodefense.
 In May, 2012, following completion of his fellowship in Infectious Diseases, Dr. Messer was appointed Clinical Assistant Professor in the Department of Medicine in the UNC School of Medicine.
 In November, 2012, Dr. Messer joined the faculty in the Departments of Medicine and Molecular Microbiology and Immunology at Oregon Health & Science University as an Assistant Professor where he has developed a broad research program studying the interplay between arthropod-borne virus genetics and human immunity following infection with these viruses.View Dr. Messer's full list of publications here